Dust evolution in zoom-in cosmological simulations of galaxy formation: Numerical simulations

-The main processes required to understand the dust content of galaxies can be summarized as follows.
+The main processes affecting the dust content of galaxies can be summarized as follows.
 The life cycle of grains begins with {\it dust production} in the ejecta of stars, including AGB star winds as well as SNII and possibly SNIa explosions, although recent observational and theoretical work cast doubts on a significant contribution from SNIa (see Sections \ref{dsynth} and \ref{sec:IIagbIa}).
 In any case, it can be assumed that dust production affects directly only large grains \citep[e.g.][]{nozawa07,bianchi07}.

-Once injected into the ISM, the grain population is subject to various evolutionary processes.
-Metals from the surrounding gas can deposit on the grain surface, causing the grains to gain mass. \citep{dwek98,hirashita99}.
-Being this {\it accretion} a surface process, it acts more efficiently on small grains, which have larger total surface per unit mass.
-Its {\it direct} effect is just to increase the amount of small grains, while the evolution of small grains into large grains by accretion is safely negligible \citep{hirashita15}.
-Grain-grain collisions can either result in grain {\it coagulation} or {\it shattering}, depending on the collision velocity.
+Once in the ISM, grains undergo several physical processes influencing their size and chemical composition.
+Gas metal atoms can stick on their surface. \citep{dwek98,hirashita99}.
+Being this {\it accretion} a surface process, it is more important for small grains, because of their larger total surface per unit mass.
+In the two size approximation framework, its {\it direct} effect is to increase the mass of small grains, while both the mass increase of large grains as well as the evolution of small grains to large ones can be safely neglected \citep{hirashita15}.
+However, an increased abundance of small grains causes a more effective production of big ones.
+Indeed, grain-grain collisions can either result in grain {\it coagulation} or {\it shattering}, depending on the collision velocity.
 The former process dominates in dense ISM where velocities are low, and it acts as a sink mechanism for small grains and a source mechanism for large ones.
-The combination of accretion on small grains and their coagulation into larger ones increases the mass budget of the latter ones.
-Shattering wins in the diffuse ISM, leading to the formation of small grains and destruction of large ones.
+Accretion on small grains in combination with their coagulation into larger ones increases the mass budget of the latter ones.
+In this sense, accretion affects {\it indirectly} large grains mass as well.
+Shattering dominates in the diffuse ISM, acting as a source of small grains and a sink of large ones.

 {\it Sputtering} is the grain erosion due to collisions with energetic ions.
 It is another surface process, more effective on small grains.
 The eroded atoms are given back to the gas phase.
 It occurs both when grains are swept by SNae shocks, and when they are subject to violent ion collisions in the hot diffuse gas.
 On top of SNae dust destruction, caused both by kinetic and thermal relative motions, we include the latter thermal sputtering, which is important only when grains are surrounded by hot gas $T\gtrsim 5 \times 10^5$ K. \cite{hirashita15} and \cite{aoyama17} did not consider this form of sputtering, because they were interested only in galactic ISM.
 However, our results show that it can be relevant also when modelling the evolution of dust in disc galaxies (Section \ref{sec:results}).
 We refer to this process simply as {\it sputtering}, while we call the former one {\it SNae destruction}.